chainer/models/elmo-chainer/README.md

 ### Appendix

 Elmo takes as input tokenized sentences.
-It does not requires lowercasing but requires separating punctuations without words.
+It does not require lowercasing but requires separating punctuations without words.
 A lazy user can perform the punctuation-separation with a simple script as follows:

 ```